 There are about 60 different types of licences (called use types) that can be issued for nuclear substances and radiation devices.
 Examples of use types include:

 - the manufacturing of nuclear substances and radiation devices

 - diagnostic nuclear medicine procedures and therapeutic nuclear medicine

 - the various uses of fixed and portable radiation devices

-To find out more about use types and learn which ones apply to you, see Appendix B of the Licence Application Guide: Nuclear Substances and Radiation Devices (REGDOC-1.6.1, version 2) (PDF, 915 KB) or feel free to contact us.
+To find out more about use types and learn which ones apply to you, see Appendix B of the Licence Application Guide: Nuclear Substances and Radiation Devices (REGDOC-1.6.1, version 2) or feel free to contact us.